agsb/immu/Details.md

 ## Conclusion

 I see Forth as a model of the RNA-DNA type.

 The inner interpreter acts as RNA and vocabularies acts as DNA.

 It consumes information and produces transformations.

 The primitives words act as extended ACTUG proteines.

 Some information produces recipes, sequences of algorithms encoded by references to routines, that change the information.

 Like real protein sequences.

 And it can grow, incorporating these recipes and maybe, perhaps, creating recipes as well.

-The proposed small change for **extended indirect thread code** allows these compiled recipes to be shared as executables inside Forth virtual machines.
+The proposed small change for **minimal thread code** allows these compiled recipes to be shared as executables inside Forth virtual machines.

 ## **and that could be an immu( )table Forth.**